 Ultimately, the best sleeping position is a matter of comfort and personal preference.
 While sleeping on your back and side is better for your body than sleeping on your stomach, our bodies always tend to revert to their natural snooze positions anyway.
 It’s worth remembering that most sleepers change position between 20 and 30 times a night, so even if you’re a stomach sleeper, you may be spending more time on your side or back than you realize.
 As long as your doctor hasn’t given you any specific instructions and you haven’t noticed your current position doing you any harm, feel free to sleep in the position that feels most natural.

 Need to know more about your nights are treating you?
-Check out Nokia Sleep.
+Check out Withings Sleep.